-For Memoria Activa, the case investigating the concealment of evidence has become their only hope to get a tiny fraction of justice.
-It is the only opportunity to know who was involved in hiding the truth, and their motives.
-These investigations have advanced slowly, and mostly due to the pressure that Memoria Activa and the IACHR placed over the case.
-Currently, these investigations are about to conclude, and unfortunately we have had to moderate our expectations.
+For Memoria Activa, the case investigating the concealment of evidence become their only hope to get a tiny fraction of justice.
+It was the only opportunity to know who was involved in hiding the truth, and their motives.
+These investigations advanced slowly, and mostly due to the pressure that Memoria Activa and the IACHR placed over the case.
+Generally, the context had forced us to keep moderate expectations about the possible outcomes of said trial.
+A few days before I submitted the final draft of this article, on February 28, 2019, the tribunal finally delivered his decision.